The average pay for a Revenue Cycle Specialist is $17.07 per hour.

 Popular Skills for Revenue Cycle Specialist

-Overall, survey participants reported applying a fair number of skills to their work.
-Most notably, skills in Accounts Receivable, Medical Terminology, Medical Coding, and Billing are correlated to pay that is above average.
+Revenue Cycle Specialists report using a diverse set of skills on the job.
+Most notably, skills in Accounts Receivable, Medical Coding, Insurance, and Billing are correlated to pay that is above average.
 Those listing Microsoft Office as a skill should be prepared for drastically lower pay.
 Electronic Medical Records and Microsoft Excel also typically command lower compensation.
-Most people skilled in Billing are similarly competent in Accounts Receivable.
+Those proficient in Billing are, more often than not, also skilled in Accounts Receivable.

 Pay by Experience Level for Revenue Cycle Specialist